NSHipster/articles/2014-12-29-the-death-of-cocoa.md

 Another shortfall (albeit incredibly minor) of `NSCalendar` is that it doesn't allow for new calendars to be added.
 For someone doing their darnedest to advocate conversion to the [French Republican Calendar](http://en.wikipedia.org/wiki/French_Republican_Calendar), this is bothersome.

-Fortunately, all of the new language features of Swift could be used to solve both of these problems is a really elegant way.
+Fortunately, all of the new language features of Swift could be used to solve both of these problems in a really elegant way.
 It'd take some work to implement, but a calendaring system based on generics could really be something.
 If anyone wants to take me up on that challenge, [here are some ideas](https://gist.github.com/mattt/7edb54f8f4fde4a3783e).

 ### Interchange Formats

-One of the most astonishing thing about Objective-C is how long it took for it to have a standard way of working with JSON (iOS 5 / OS X Lion!).
+One of the most astonishing things about Objective-C is how long it took for it to have a standard way of working with JSON (iOS 5 / OS X Lion!).
 Developers hoping to work with the _most popular interchange format for new web services_ were forced to choose from one of a handful of mutually incompatible third-party libraries.

 However, `NSJSONSerialization` is such a miserable experience in Swift that we're repeating history with a new crop of third-party alternatives: